Top

 Mistakes made during the divorce process can have serious ripple effects.
 If you have a great number of assets, you know that too much is on the line to make a single misstep.

-Avoid these common missteps during your high asset divorce:
+Avoid these common missteps during your high-asset divorce:

 • Hiding some of your assets: Even if the assets you set aside are separate property, you are legally required to disclose your financial assets to the court during divorce proceedings.
-If you fail to disclose assets, it is fraud and will not only carry consequences in your divorce but could subject you to criminal consequences.
+If you fail to disclose assets, it is fraud and will not only carry consequences in your divorce but could also subject you to criminal consequences.

 • Not looking for hidden assets: It is not uncommon for one spouse to handle the finances in a marriage.
 If that was the case for you, your spouse knows more about the marital assets than you do and might hide some of the assets to keep them from you.
 To ensure you are aware of all marital assets, obtain copies of investment information, tax returns, business records, bank statements, credit card statements, and any other pertinent financial documents that you can, as early as you can.

 • Settling too quickly: Being cooperative and willing to compromise is an excellent way to lessen the heartache and drama of the divorce process.
 However, you should not be in a hurry to settle.
 Rushing into a divorce settlement is a big mistake for anyone, but it can be particularly damaging for a high-asset couple.
-The more assets you have, the more time is needed to identify and value those assets as it takes time to fully obtain a complete financial picture, so take your time during this process.
+The more assets you have, the more time is needed to identify and value those assets, as it takes time to fully obtain a complete financial picture, so take your time during this process.
 Do not choose the instant gratification of ending your marriage quickly over your financial future.

-Considering moving forward with divorce in Florida?
+Considering moving forward with a divorce in Florida?
 Please contact our team at (561) 600-5711 to schedule a free initial consultation.

 • "Very efficient staff.
 Always responded in timely manner with clear communications.
 They are compassionate and tough when necessary.
 At mediation, Stacy was well prepared and she got results above my expectations."